 I am not a fish eater, but the world visits Goa to eat seafood.
 For this video, I stepped into the fish market for the first time, which is just outside the regular market that we visit for our fruits and vegetables.
-I stood there for few minutes and learned the meaning of fish market.
+I stood there for a few minutes and learned the meaning of the fish market.

-Beaches of Goa are the quintessential Goa experience that brings together Sun, Sand & Sea for the travelers.
+Beaches of Goa are the quintessential experience that brings together Sun, Sand & Sea for the travelers.

 Festivals of Goa

-Read about local festivals of Goa:
+Read about local festivals: